 Enjoy a half-day tour of Newgrange, built in 3200 BC.
 After, head northwest to Sligo.

 Head out for a walk around Ben Bulben mountain and visit Drumcliff and Yeats' tomb.
-Arrive to Galway for an orientation walk, optional dinner and drinks in a local pub.
+Arrive in Galway for a fantastic storytelling walk of its history, all told whilst strolling though the medieval heart of the city.
+In the evening head to an optional dinner and drinks in a local pub.
 On Day 4, enjoy a half-day walk through the Burren, a unique Irish landscape, with a visit to a farmhouse to sample a local Irish grannie's cakes.

 Head to the Aran Islands to visit the Viking Fortress and scenic cliffs, Ruins of Seven Churches and a seal colony.
 Overnight on these charming islands.